xyperine/Icons-Creator/README.md

 There is no actual documentation for the code, I will update this section if I will make one.
 So here is a short and simple explanation of how does this tool work:

-There are two main classes:
+High-level components:

-- `IconsCreatorWindow` - handles all GUI drawing and saving properties.
+- `IconsCreatorWindow` - handles user input, all GUI drawing, and saving properties.
 - `IconsCreator` - coordinates low-level components mentioned below to create icons.

-Classes that do the actual work:
+Low-level components:

 - `IconsCreatorInternalSceneHandler` - generates an internal scene named *Icons_Creation*, loads it, closes it, and places the objects on the internal scene.
 - `IconsCreatorCameraUtility` - adjusts camera position, rotation, orthographic size and provides camera view texture.
 - `IconsSaver` - saves camera view as a sprite asset.

-Some details:
+Core processes:

 - Every time the tool window is opened, `IconsCreator` asks `IconsCreatorInternalSceneHandler` to create the internal scene if it is missing.
 - To draw the preview `IconsCreator` makes `IconsCreatorInternalSceneHandler` and `IconsCreatorCameraUtility` work together to place the first object from the *Objects* list on the internal scene and retrieve the camera view from that scene.
 - When creating icons, the "preview" procedure mentioned above is applied for every object from the *Objects* list.
 Then `IconsSaver` saves every retrieved camera view texture as a sprite asset with all user specified properties to the *Assets/Textures/Icons* folder created by the tool.

-I am not really satisfied with the code in the project, so I will probably refactor it and update this section.

 ### Testing